Minnesota police chief, officer who fatally shot Black man, both resign | Law-Order

 Terminating Potter's employment, rather than allowing her to resign, could adversely affect the 26-year veteran's pension and ability to find future work in law enforcement.
 The move followed two nights of protests and clashes between demonstrators and police in Brooklyn Center, part of a region already on edge over the trial of Derek Chauvin, the former Minneapolis policeman charged with murdering George Floyd last May.

-Officers ordered demonstrators to leave and then advanced, firing tear gas, non-lethal rounds and flash-bang rounds, as the throng dispersed.
-Dozens of people were arrested in Brooklyn Center on Sunday and Monday nights amid looting and clashes between activists and police.
+Officers ordered demonstrators to leave and then advanced, firing tear gas, non-lethal rounds, and flash-bang rounds, as the throng dispersed.
+"Upwards of 60" people were arrested on the third night of protests for offenses such as rioting, Minnesota State Patrol said late Tuesday at a briefing, where objects were thrown at police - including rocks, bricks, and liquor bottles - were displayed to the media.

 'I JUST SHOT HIM' As the mayor spoke earlier on Tuesday, Wright's relatives and supporters assembled near the Minneapolis courthouse where Chauvin is standing trial, and recounted for reporters the anguish of his death at the age of 20.